Cut Freight 40–60% When Hormuz Stacks Volatility on Laycans

 Closed-bid tendering removes two sources of delay:

-- Broker collusion — When brokers see each other's quotes (open bidding), they collude to keep rates high.
+- informal bid signalling — When brokers see each other's quotes (open bidding), they collude to keep rates high.
 Closed bids prevent this, forcing competitive pricing.

 - Manual negotiation — No back-and-forth haggling.
 Brokers know the rules upfront and submit their best rate immediately.